Open Bible Data Home About News OET Key

 בֵּ֣ין הַבָּנִ֑ים

-Here, the phrase the sons refers to the other young men.
-In the previous verse the man compared the woman to the other “daughters” (young women).
-Here the woman compares the man she loves to the other young men, whom she calls the sons.
-If it would help your readers you could indicate explicitly what the sons means here.
-Alternate translation: “among the other young men” or “when compared to all the other men”
+Here the writer assumes that the reader will know that the sons refers to the other young men.
+In the previous verse the man compared the woman to the other “daughters”.
+Here the woman compares the man she loves to the other young men, whom she calls sons.
+You could include this information if it would be helpful to your readers.
+Alternate translation: [among the other young men] or [when compared to all the other men]

 Note 6 topic: figures-of-speech / metaphor